-Author and entrepreneur Guy Kawasaki advocates the 10-20-30 Rule, which means a presentation should be exactly 10 slides, presented in a maximum of 20 minutes, while using a minimum of 30-point size text.
+Author and entrepreneur Guy Kawasaki advocates the 10-20-30 Rule, which means the entire presentation should be exactly 10 slides, presented in a maximum of 20 minutes, while using a minimum of 30-point size text.
 While 10-20-30 is by no means a strict requirement, it’s definitely a good rule of thumb if you want to keep things short and sweet.

 Ready to Craft Your Next Presentation?

 Fear of public speaking is one of the most common phobias in the world.
 So for some people, being expected to present, write, and design a good presentation can feel like way too much.
 Even though it is possible to use a presentation software or a pre-made PowerPoint template to create your own presentation, you may still end up with an inconsistent slide deck that could cause losing your audience’s attention.

 Design Pickle’s Presentation Design service can help you create professional, visually compelling slideshows that will wow your audience.
 You’ll take care of the content and delivery — we’ll handle creating presentations that are on-brand, compelling, and credible.